-These patterns suggest that architectural design mainly drives perceived naturalness and conversational dynamics, while also enhancing relational qualities like trust and empathy; detecting significance for these secondary effects may require larger samples or distinct interventions.
+These patterns suggest that architectural design mainly influences perceived naturalness and conversational dynamics, while evidence for effects on relational qualities such as trust and empathy remains inconclusive under the present sample size.

 \textbf{\textit{Interaction Dynamics: Why Architecture Matters.}} To understand \textit{why} the multi-agent system achieved higher perceived naturalness, we analyzed chat logs.
 One key factor appears to be turn-taking, pacing, and message length.
 Normalized by group size, Alpha participants generated the most agent messages per person ($\approx 20.9$) versus Beta ($\approx 14.6$) and Gamma ($\approx 9.8$), a 43\% and 113\% increase.
 Alpha's agent messages were shorter (229.8 characters) than Beta (408.7) and Gamma (635.1), shifting from long, lecture-style responses to rapid, dialogic exchanges that closely emulate human therapeutic conversation.
 User behavior mirrored this pattern: Alpha participants sent shorter messages on average (29.0 characters) than Beta (38.9) and Gamma (42.8), and the agent-to-user message length ratio was lowest in Alpha (7.9:1) versus Beta (10.5:1) and Gamma (13.4:1), indicating a more balanced, interactive dynamic.